DrTimothyAldenDavis/GraphBLAS/README.md

 logo:           the (awesome!)
 GraphBLAS logo by Jakab Rokob, CC BY 4.0 license

 lz4:            LZ4 compression, (c) 2011-2016, Yann Collet, BSD2 license
+zstd:           ZSTD compression, (c) Meta, by Yann Collet, BSD3 license
+xxHash:         xxHash code, (c) 2012-2021, Yann Collet

 rmm_wrap:       Rapids Memory Manager, (c) NVIDIA, to use with CUDA.
                 (draft; not yet in use)

+JITpackage:     a small program that packages the GraphBLAS source code into
+                the GraphBLAS library itself so it can compile the JIT kernels.
+                If you edit the GraphBLAS source code, see the README.txt file in this director for instructions.

+LICENSE:        licenses for GraphBLAS and its 3rd party dependencies

+PreJIT:         a folder for JIT kernels that are to be integrated into the
+                compiled GraphBLAS library.

 --------------------------------------------------------------------------------